soc-hub-fi/Atalanta/README.md

 - The Verilator features used here depend on GCC 10 or newer, or Clang (untested).
 Ensure your compiler is suitable before proceeding.
 - This build is developed on top of version *5.008*.
 Currently, this requires a manual [installation](https://verilator.org/guide/latest/install.html#git-quick-install).
+- [Elf2Hex](https://github.com/sifive/elf2hex) is used to create hex-stims from ELF-binaries when loading programs with `$readmemh`.

 ### with Verilator